xanderstevenson/text-2-mp3/README.md

 You can put the relative or absolute file path.
 MP3s are always saved to 'mp3s' folder one level down from python3 text-2-mp3.py

-Tip: When pasting from a web page or Word doc, delete the images or it will read the, often long, links,
+Tip: When pasting from a web page or Word doc, delete the image file names or it will read them (they are often long).

 Credit: I borrowed much from John Capobianco's wiktrola project for this: https://www.youtube.com/watch?v=HbHaZRWq3_I